Thanh-0dev/Heretic/README.md

  - Drag and drop the "Heretic.command" file in the terminal
  - Press enter

-#### Now you're set, you can open the file normally and enjoy the game as much as you like !
+#### Now you're set, you can open the file "Heretic.command" normally and enjoy the game as much as you like !

 ### For Windows :
-Work in progress ...
+ - Open the file "Heretic.exe"

+If you encounter any bug, please let me know through LinkedIn, i'll be very grateful !

 ## Project :
 Heretic is the first project i ever developped with the help of a friend of mine who made all the assets.